 No matter how much you think you can tackle the minutiae of obtaining and extending your H-1B visa, at the end of the day, you are still limited by your knowledge.
 By hiring an immigration attorney for your case, you can lean on both extensive knowledge as well as years of experience to help protect the investment that your visa represents.

-Here at SGM Law Group, we have a dedicated team of experienced H-1B attorneys that is at your disposal for whatever your case may require.
+VisaNation Law Group has a dedicated team of experienced H-1B attorneys that are at your disposal for whatever your case may require.
 From obtaining the visa in the first place to securing an extension based on your green card, we’ll work with your case just as we’ve worked with countless others in the past.

-To get in touch with an immigration lawyer, you can fill out this contact form to schedule your consultation today.
+To get in touch with a VisaNation Law Group immigration lawyer, you can fill out this contact form to schedule your consultation today.